Ujiarpur Lok Sabha constituency

 Ujiarpur is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
 This constituency came into existence in 2008, following delimitation of the parliamentary constituencies based on the recommendations of the Delimitation Commission of India.
-All the six assembly constituency which constitute Ujiarpur Lok Sabha constituency are dominated by Kushwahas(2 lakhs) and Yadavs(1.8 lakhs) equally.

-Caste and communities

-The Ujiarpur constituency has nearly 2 lakh Kushwaha and 1.8 lakh Yadav voters.
-Constituency was once won by Alok Kumar Mehta in 2004, but he lost to Ashwamedh Devi, the widow of veteran Kushwaha leader Pradip Mahto in 2009.
-Nityanand Rai of Bhartiya Janata Party is representing the seat since 2014.

-Vidhan Sabha segments
+Assembly segments

 From the 2009 Lok Sabha elections, Ujiarpur Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments, which are: